ethanh6/Interactive-Lab-Hub/Lab 4/README.md

 Document all the prototypes and iterations you have designed and worked on!
 Again, deliverables for this lab are writings, sketches, photos, and videos that show what your prototype:
 * "Looks like": shows how the device should look, feel, sit, weigh, etc.
+ - It is a simple display that can be put on your desk when you study.
+The screen will show you basic information such as current time, and how long you have studied, etc. Also there is a pressure sensor that is put under your seat, measuring how long you have been sitting.
+The pressure sensor is connected to the pi with a cord.
+ -
 * "Works like": shows what the device can do
+ - When you study, it displays current time, how long have you study today (accumulative), and alerts you to take a break every 30 minutes, just like an alarm.
+You can turn it off using a button attached to it.

 * "Acts like": shows how a person would interact with the device
+ - A user starts studying, and set up the pi to record the study time.
+ - This user can check the accumulative time they have studied today.
+ - Every 30 minutes, the pi alerts the user to take a break; and user can turn it off.